-Check to see what (if any) negative items are listed.
-Is everything accurate or does something need to be disputed?
+Check to see what (if any) negative items are listed on each credit report.
+Is everything accurate, or does something need to be disputed?
 Is that charge-off from eight years ago still there.
 (Spoiler alert: it’s probably not.)
 Go through this process for all three of your credit reports.

 2. Know Your Credit Score Before Shopping for a Car

 Next, access your credit score.
-Most lenders use FICO score, but VantageScore is another one available that was developed by the credit bureaus.
-You can get a free “educational” score from a variety of websites, but these are probably not an accurate reflection of your true FICO score.
+Most lenders use FICO score, but VantageScore is another one available that was developed by the credit reporting agencies.
+You can get a free “educational” credit score from various websites, but these are probably not an accurate reflection of your true FICO credit score.